Helicopter Attitude, Heading and Reference System (AHRS)

 Colibrys MEMS accelerometer

-Our MS9000 sensor is available in various range from ±2g to ±200g and is part of the exclusive group of MEMS used in EASA, FAA and DAL A certified systems.
-The MS9000 is a single-axis analog accelerometer based on bulk micro-machined silicon elements.
+Our MS1000 sensor is available in various range from ±2g to ±100g, it is a single-axis analog accelerometer based on bulk micro-machined silicon elements.

 It is specifically designed for high bias stability over temperature in harsh environments.
-The MS9000 embeds a low-power ASIC (0.5 mA) and a temperature sensor.
+The MS1000 embeds a low-power ASI and a temperature sensor.
 It comes fully calibrated from the get-go in a robust, hermetically-sealed LCC20 ceramic package, guaranteeing long-term stability and durability.